springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 - Cooperative SIR diseases (infection with one disease helps spread the other)

 The implementation requires the user to separate out two distinct ways that transitions occur.
-To help demonstrate consider an "SEIR" epidemic, where individuals begin susceptible, but when they interact with infectious individuals they may enter an exposed state.
+To help demonstrate, consider an "SEIR" epidemic, where individuals begin susceptible, but when they interact with infectious individuals they may enter an exposed state.
 They remain in that exposed state for some period of time before transitioning into the infectious state.